Here are some tips that we have shared with our Denver area clients when we helped with their remodeling projects.

 8) Next, you can make some calls to designers and/or contractors and see how you are treated on the phone.
 It is always nice to reach a live person via phone, but more importantly, if you leave a message, does the company return your call?
 If they don’t return your initial call, then they probably won’t be returning your calls in the future.
 Is the person who reaches out to you, polite, interested, experienced and helpful to you on the phone?
 Do they answer your questions knowledgeably?
 Remodeling is a difficult process.
 It is very important that your questions are answered and that you are treated well from the very beginning of the process.

-10) Finally, you will have to choose the team that you want to use to do the work.
+10) Finally, you will have to choose the team that you want to hire for your project.
 As I have tried to convey to you, your choice will probably involve weighing a number of factors and choosing the company that seems to represent the best solution to your concerns and desires.
 I think that the choice of a contractor should never be based solely on who tells you the lowest price for your project.
 There are simply too many ways that a devious contractor can avoid really delivering the lowest price to you.
 The lowest initial price is almost never the best value.

 Good luck with your project.